cocallag/group/pages/figures.rst

 .. description:
 .. type: text

-This page concerns DNA assembly.
-Relevant publications can be found on the publications page.
+Publications can be found on the publications page.

 Our laboratory is in the `Wellcome Centre for Human Genetics <http://www.well.ox.ac.uk>`_ and we